 - an indicator whether the DNAI is to be considered as local or central;

 - an indicator whether connectivity to central DNAI(s) is needed;

+- tunnelling mechanisms at N6 supported by the EAS, and other relevant information.

 For the AF, to create, update, or delete the information described above, the existing procedure defined in clause 6.2.3.4.2 of TS 23.548 [5] "EAS Deployment Information Management in the AF Procedure" apply.
-SMF may receive the information as part of the EDI from NEF via the existing procedure defined in clause 6.2.3.4.2 of TS 23.548 [5] "EAS Deployment Information Management in the SMF".Editor's note: It is FFS whether AF or EAS could use other API to communicate with the 5GC.
+SMF may receive the information as part of the EDI from NEF via the existing procedure defined in clause 6.2.3.4.2 of TS 23.548 [5] "EAS Deployment Information Management in the SMF".

+There may be two ways of establishing the tunnel either use EDI or by means of AF requesting the tunnels to be established.

 6.21.2 Procedures

+6.21.2.1 Procedure to establish the tunnel between different DN parts using EDI

 Based on the AF control of the connectivity between different DN parts as defined in clause 6.21.1.2, the 5GS establishes the tunnel between the different parts of the DN as described in this clause.

 When SMF receives DNAI information requiring setting up connectivity between different DN parts, the SMF: